kvinwang/hackathon-lens-actions-autoui/README.md

 This repository contains smart contracts and a UI that demonstrates how to dynamically generate a UI for the arguments of Lens Open Action Modules.

 ## The problem

 Nowadays, when someone develops a new Lens Open Action Module, it's not only required to deploy the action's smart contract on-chain but also to develop and host a UI to enable users to interact with the action.
 Otherwise, users have no way to interact with the action except by calling it through scripts or using Etherscan.
 This presents a significant barrier for developers wanting to promote their actions.
+As 1000 Actions need 1000 different frontend websites, it is not only inconvenient for users but also a huge security risks.

 Ideally, there should be a standard protocol that allows developers to register their Action Modules somewhere (such as a Kinda Actions Market), publish their metadata, and then well-known frontends such as [Hey](https://testnet.hey.xyz/) should automatically generate UIs for users to interact with the Action Modules.